English I, 5 credits

 Independent Research in Language Arts, 5 credits

-This research course is open to eleventh and twelfth grade students at the recommendation of a faculty member and an administrator.
-It is essentially a way to provide highly motivated students an educational challenge appropriate to their abilities and interests.
-The students are guided into a particular area of research which suits their interests.
-Students meet with the assigned faculty member(s) at a time convenient for both student and teacher in order to facilitate the completion of projects.
-While the scope of the course is broad, students will be responsible for their own rate of progress to produce a completely researched study and/or project which will be a measure of the project objectives.
+This research course is open to eleventh and twelfth-grade students at the recommendation of a faculty member and an administrator.
+It is essentially a way to provide highly motivated students with an educational challenge appropriate to their abilities and interests.
+The students are guided into a particular area of research that suits their interests.
+Students meet with the assigned faculty member(s) at a time convenient for both student and teacher to facilitate the completion of projects.
+While the scope of the course is broad, students will be responsible for their rate of progress to produce a completely researched study and/or project which will be a measure of the project objectives.
 The level of acceptable work for credit shall be determined by the assigned language arts teacher who shall take into consideration all pertinent evaluative criteria.
 Appropriate Core Standards will apply.
-Admission requirements: approval from two English teachers, the school counselor and the high school principal.
+Admission requirements: approval from two English teachers, the school counselor, and the high school principal.

 Intro to Philosophy, 5 credits